 The annual report must be filed each year on or before the anniversary date of the filing of the original certificate of organization.
-The annual report filing fee for a Massachusetts LLC is $500.
+As of 2023, the annual report filing fee for a Massachusetts LLC is $500.

 Does your LLC have employees?
 If so, you'll need to pay employer taxes.
-Some of these taxes are paid to the federal government (the IRS) and are not covered here.
-(But note that federal employer tax obligations start with obtaining a federal employer identification number (EIN).)
+Some of these taxes are paid to the federal government (the IRS) and aren't covered here.
+(But note that federal employer tax obligations start with obtaining an EIN.)
 However, Massachusetts employers also must pay taxes to the state.

 Withholding employee wages.
 As an employer, you must register with the DOR to collect withholding taxes.
 You can register your business using MassTaxConnect.
 Once registered, you must file quarterly wage reports.
 Massachusetts provides detailed instructions on its withholding taxes on wages webpage.

 Unemployment insurance (UI) tax.
 Employers must make quarterly contributions to the Department of Unemployment Assistance (DUA).
 You must register with the DUA to pay this tax.
 After you register, you'll submit a quarterly employment and wage detail report to the DUA and pay the contributions owed for that quarter.
 Review Massachusetts's guide to employer contributions to the DUA for more guidance.